Liver Shunt in Dogs

 Portosystemic shunt surgery usually involves the use of a device like an ameroid constrictor that will close the shunt slowly.
 This is a metal band with an inner ring made of casein, a milk protein.

 The inner ring absorbs the normal abdominal fluid and slowly swells.
 That puts pressure on the shunt, which encourages it to scar and close.
-This usually happens within three to four weeks after the constrictor has been placed.
+This usually happens within three to four weeks after the constrictor is placed.

 Other surgical options include cellophane bands that induce inflammation and have the same effect of causing the shunt to close with scar tissue.
 Another possibility is an intravascular occlusive, clot-inducing device that will block the blood vessel causing the shunt.

 For dogs with an extrahepatic shunt, surgery is the best option.
-When an ameroid constrictor is used, it has a survival rate of over 95%.
+When using an ameroid constrictor, it has a survival rate of over 95%.
 Most dogs who receive this kind of surgical intervention are clinically normal within four to eight weeks following surgery.

 Some dogs, however, will develop several more acquired shunts.
 This would require medical management with a protein and fat-restricted diet and lactulose for the remainder of their life.